im95able/Str2D/README.md

 # Conclusion
 In a sense, the segmented vector extends the application area of the 'flat' vector.
 As benchmarks show, that extension has limits which have to be taken into account.

-If you oftenly erase, insert and lookup data that also has to be sorted, google's btree is probably a safe bet as a drop in replacement for the std map and set data structures.
+Google's btree is probably a safe bet as a drop in replacement for the std map and set data structures.
 If on the other hand iterations dominate execution, or you constantly need to erase and insert entire ranges, you could consider using the segmented data structures.

 Needless to say, these opinions mean little in comparison to actual benchmarks of your code.